 There are a lot of ways to use the Adolescent Kit!
 As you consider goals for your work with the Adolescent Kit, you will need to think about how you can tailor the activities, tools and guidance to your particular entry point programme, and what you want to achieve for adolescent girls and boys.

-Link to the Integrating the Adolescent Kit: Practice scenario tool
+Refer to the Integrating the Adolescent Kit: Practice scenario tool

 Remember that the activities and approaches in the Adolescent Kit support adolescent girls and boys to develop competencies – knowledge, attitudes and skills that can help them to cope with stressful circumstances, build healthy relationships, learn new skills and engage positively with their communities.
 As you set goals for your work with the Adolescent Kit, think about the particular competencies that adolescents in your programme and community would benefit from.
 Try to keep your goals simple and practical – and be ready to adapt them in line with adolescents’ changing circumstances.

-Link to the Competency goals for adolescents tool
+Refer to the Competency goals for adolescents tool

 3. Bring it all together